-Appliqueing may seem like a confusing task at first (I know I was afraid to even try when I first got my machine), but once you understand how appliques are created and stitched, you’ll see how easy, fast, and fun they can be to create!
+For beginners, appliqueing can seem like a confusing task with all the steps required.
+However, once you understand how appliques are created and stitched, you’ll discover how easy, fast, and fun they can be to create.

-While appliques can take more interaction from you, the active stitching time for your machine is much less!
-And while appliques can be created by hand, a sewing machine, or an embroidery machine, appliqueing with an embroidery machine is by far the quickest and most accurate way to create an applique!
+And, while appliques can be created by hand, a sewing machine, or an embroidery machine, appliqueing with an embroidery machine is by far the quickest and most accurate way to create an applique.

 Common Parts of An Applique Embroidery Design

-While the specifics may differ between digitizers, there are three common parts of most applique embroidery designs.
+While the specifics may differ between digitizers, most applique embroidery designs have three parts.

-- Placement or Outline Stitch: This is the stitch that will mark on your base fabric where to place the applique fabric.
+This single running stitch stitches on your base fabric, showing where to place the applique fabric.

-- Tacking Stitch(es): This stitch attaches the applique fabric to your base fabric.
-This can be a running stitch (straight stitch), a zigzag stitch, or a running stitch followed by a zigzag stitch (depending on the digitizer).
+This stitch attaches the applique fabric to your base fabric.
+It can be a running stitch (straight stitch), a zigzag stitch, or a running stitch followed by a zigzag stitch (depending on the digitizer and embroidery program).

-- Border Stitch: Usually a satin or other decorative stitch, the border stitch will finish the edges of the applique.
-The traditional satin stitches are very short length zigzag stitches that sit close to each other, thus keeping the applique fabric edges from unraveling.
+Traditional satin stitches are very short-length zigzag stitches that keep the applique fabric edges from unraveling.
 In contrast, raw-edge appliques where the applique fabric is meant to stick out and fray may have just a nice, dense running stitch as the border stitch.

 Three Ways to Get the Applique Fabric Down to the Perfect Size